explysm/Your-Own-Script/README.md

-# Your-Own-Script
+# YourOwnScript
-IDE for YOScript
+IDE (and soon to be compiler) for YOScript.